-GOAL 2: The District shall provide professional development so that teachers and other staff responsible for the nutrition program are adequately prepared to effectively deliver the program.
+GOAL 2: The District shall provide professional development for teachers/ staff responsible for the nutrition education program are trained to effectively implement the program.

 Objective 1: Coordinated Health Care teams from each campus appointed by campus administrators will attend training.